devbymo/unista-api-doc/README.md

 ### Intro 📌

-- 🎙🎓 Hello, It's Mohamed here, a computer science graduate.
-I'm excited to introduce my final year graduation project - Unista.
-Unista is a comprehensive Learning Management System for universities, designed for effective online learning.
-Its main goal is to simplify the study process and provide continuous availability for all users.
-Unista has 5 main roles: Master, Admin, Professor, Assistant, and Student.

-- During development, I created the Entity-Relationship Diagram (ERD), established a robust database, developed backend APIs, and designed a functional UI prototype.
-I ensured reliability and efficiency by implementing comprehensive testing suites and a CI/CD pipeline.
 ### How we store and fetch files (AWS S3 PRESIGNED URL) 📁

 [Check my blog about different file upload solutions](https://iammo69.web.app/file-upload-solutions.html)